derpdeveloperofficial/Black-Screen-of-Life/README.md

 If you just want to use BSoL, the easiest way is to download and install the APK file from the [releases section](https://github.com/derpdeveloperofficial/Black-Screen-of-Life/releases).

+Feel free to contact me directly at: derpdeveloper@gmail.com

 It has been a pleasure.

 Cheers,